Soneso/stellar_flutter_sdk/documentation/sdk_examples/send_non_native_payment.md

 // Load the receiver account so that we have it's current sequence number.
 AccountResponse receiver = await sdk.accounts.account(receiverAccountId);

-// Build the transactuion for the trustline (receiver trusts custom asset). transaction = new TransactionBuilder(sender, Network.TESTNET)
+// Build the transaction for the trustline (receiver trusts custom asset). transaction = new TransactionBuilder(receiver, Network.TESTNET)
     .addOperation(chOp.build())
     .build();